Skip to content

 You can run a subgraph of your pipeline: Make a DAGExecution from your DAG and use target_nodes parameter to specify which ExecNode to run.

-The DAG will execute until the specified ExecNodes and all other ExecNodes will be skipped.
+The DAG will execute until the specified ExecNodes are executed and all other ExecNodes will be skipped.

 pipe_exec = pipeline.executor(target_nodes=[b])